wschella/mu-search/README.md

 A component to integrate [authorization-aware](https://github.com/mu-semtech/mu-authorization) full-text search into a [mu.semte.ch stack](https://github.com/mu-semtech/mu-project) using [Elasticsearch](https://www.elastic.co/).

-## WARNING: You are looking at a work-in-progress branch with a potentially unstable API.

 ## Tutorials
 ### Add mu-search to a stack
 The mu-search service uses Elasticsearch as a backend.
 Since the Elasticsearch docker image requires a lot of memory, increase the maximum on your system by executing the following command: